 The musical features all of the original songs from the acclaimed movie, alongside 14 new songs and music written by Andrew Lloyd Webber and lyricist Glenn Slater.

 Having undergone nationwide auditions to find the country’s finest pint-sized rock star prodigies, School Of Rock features world-class musicians in small sizes.
 With a book by Julian Fellowes and direction from Laurence Connor, this is a rollicking show guaranteed to have audiences young and old embracing the ear popping, riff scorching and all conquering music of rebellion.

-Age Recommendation: 5+.
 Please note that School of Rock contains occasional strong language and may not be suitable for very young children.
-Please be advised that smoke effects and strobe lights are used during this performance.
 All persons entering the theatre, regardless of age, must have a ticket.
 Babes-in-arms are not admitted to the auditorium.
 All children must be old enough to occupy their own seats.

 Looking for more about School Of Rock – The Musical?
 Check out our ‘All You Need To Know’ guide, then get to know School Of Rock’s composer, Andrew Lloyd Webber!

 And if you’re a teacher/careers advisor, Education Packs for this show (and more) are available in our Schools Resources area.

 Looking to see some musical theatre?
 Find out more about London musicals.